super-hughman/super-hughman.github.io/_posts/2024-05-31-Almost-Totally-Broke.markdown

 ![Broken Tank](/assets/toads/brokentank.jpg)
 {: style="width: 70%; margin: 0 auto;"}
-*Isaac tried to duct-tape the crakcs.
+*Isaac tried to duct-tape the cracks.
 It didn't work.*
 {: style="color:gray; font-size: 80%; text-align: center;"}

 In between smacking my forehead with my palm like a poorly written comic book character, I tried to salvage the situation.
 At the back of my mind, nestled among my few functioning neurons, was the knowledge that there was a pitcher full of toad tadpoles on my kitchen counter.